mccalderonc/Intraspecific_variability_behavior_Phast/README.md

 The following code test social foraging behavior at different sections of a bat foraging trajectory.
 Our results is compared to the behavior of P. hastatus Trinidad population (McCracken and Bradbury, 1981; Wilkinson and Boughman 1998), to better understand the extent of intraspecific variation in sociality among P. hastatus.

-In thiscode we renamed the initial name of the groups to avoid misunderstanding with the figure labeling of the manuscript, as follows:
+In this code we renamed the initial name of the groups to avoid misunderstanding with the figure labeling of the manuscript, as follows:
-Group D= Group F1
+- Group D= Group F1
-Group G= Group F2
+- Group G= Group F2
-Group DG= Group F1F2
+- Group DG= Group F1F2
-Group B= Group F3
+- Group B= Group F3
-Group C1= Group F4
+- Group C1= Group F4

 The code should be run as follows: